 G: Are there any childhood books that come to mind, either as influential for your personal journey or as an illustrator?

 E: Yes.
 The first edition of James and the Giant Peach.
 I’m trying to remember the name of the woman who illustrated them, I used to have that name on the tip of my tongue.
 Nancy Ekholm Burkert.
 She’s great.
 And evidently much more famous for her version of Snow White.
 And Charlie and the Chocolate Factory.
 Joseph Schindelman.
 Those are wonderful, too.

 I think at one point my brothers wanted to show off to their friends the stunning fact that their little brother could read.
 I don’t think I started reading particularly early — I think they were just bored.
 Like, “Eric can read, check this out!”
 So they would stick The Hobbit in front of me, and I would read aloud the first couple of pages of The Hobbit.
 Then I just kept reading.
 The Hobbit was one of my favorites and certainly another early influence.

 I got very sick in the 1st grade, and reading was all I did.
 I think all people who read for pleasure have to do this at some point.
 You have to, at some point, just dive in and make your own relationship with make-believe and words on paper.

 G: Is there anything you’ve mentioned that you’d like to illustrate yourself?

 E: I knew you were going to ask me that, and I’ve been running through my head trying to come up with an answer.
-I love Quentin Blake, but I don’t like the idea of replacing the orginal illustrators with newer illustrators … I think I like them the way they are.
+I love Quentin Blake, but I don’t like the idea of replacing the original illustrators with newer illustrators … I think I like them the way they are.

 There was a James Bond Book about weaponry.
 I could probably make that a little more homely, a little warmer.
 I like itemizing.